liigaa/liigaa/README.md

 I am Software developer from Latvia.
 I am working with C# and .NET projects.
-I have basic knowledge in Java and Spring Boot framework.
+I have basic knowledge of Java and Spring Boot framework.

 # ➡️ My skills